miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 # Start the server
 serve()
 ```

+And THAT is our new building blocks!
+The whole thing is documented at the
+[fastht.ml](https://www.fastht.ml/) website.
+And this is where I'm making my own
+building-block documentation so I can start converting Notebooks over to Web
+Apps!
+Want to know a secret?
+So do web apps!
+And it's a pain because as
+distributable and sharable as these things are through nix flakes, you can't
+toss secrets like API keys into those git repos.
+And so right out of the
+starting gate, we are hit with that complication.

 And with these 3 examples in-hand, Hello World, HTMX SPA and Secret Handling, I
 have everything I need to jump head-first into Web Application development